-If you plan to travel to the USA, please ensure that that you have an appropriate travel visa.
+If you plan to travel to the USA, please ensure that you have an appropriate travel visa.
+Under normal circumstances, Guard Me Medical Insurance will cover students outside of Canada.
+Please call to inform the company of travel plans.

 Medical Insurance